e10v/tea-tasting/README.md

 **tea-tasting** is a Python package for statistical analysis of A/B tests that features:

-- Student's t-test and Z-test out of the box.
+- Student's t-test, Z-test, Bootstrap, and quantile metrics out of the box.
 - Extensible API: Define and use statistical tests of your choice.
 - [Delta method](https://alexdeng.github.io/public/files/kdd2018-dm.pdf) for ratio metrics.
 - Variance reduction with [CUPED](https://exp-platform.com/Documents/2013-02-CUPED-ImprovingSensitivityOfControlledExperiments.pdf)/[CUPAC](https://doordash.engineering/2020/06/08/improving-experimental-power-through-control-using-predictions-as-covariate-cupac/) (also in combination with delta method for ratio metrics).